 If you love taking a cycling holiday while exploring somewhere new, you’ll want to make sure you’re heading to the best cycling destinations in the world.

-We’ve handpicked five of the top places on the planet for cycling holidays.
+We’ve handpicked six of the best cycling holiday destinations – the places that we think are amongst the best places on the planet for cycling holidays.
 You’ll see we’ve purposely avoided geographical Europe (get our picks for the best destinations in Europe here).
 We think that every single one of them is truly epic!

 When you’re trying to decide where to head for your next cycle holiday, and you’ve got long haul in mind, you should definitely consider the options below.
 They all offer the kind of bike holiday you’ll never forget.